JoeGitHubPro/Portfolio/README.md

   </a>
 </p>

-> This is a portfolio management system with a full web interface and API, made by ASP, SQL Server, MCV, and API.
+> This is a portfolio management system, which is a web-based application that allows users to manage their portfolios and shares.

+The system has a full dashboard that allows users to view all the information on the site.
+Users can also use this dashboard to manage their portfolios and shares.
+The system has full pages that are designed for investors who want to see all of their information in one place.
+Finally, it also has an application programming interface (API) so that third parties can integrate with it.
 ### 🏠 [Homepage](https://github.com/JoeGitHubPro/Portfolio)
 ## Prerequisites